Lux Express

-Lux Express, headquartered in Tallinn, operates intercity bus service in the Baltic states, Poland, Finland, and Russia.
+Lux Express (legally Lux Express Estonia AS) is the largest provider of international intercity coach services in the Baltic region, headquartered in Tallinn, Estonia.
+The company operates domestic routes in Estonia and international routes connecting the Baltic states, Poland, Finland, and Russia.

-The company operates a fleet of 105 Scania Irizar i6 buses.
+The company operates a fleet of over 100 Scania Irizar i6 and i6S buses.

 History

 The company was established in 1994 under the name MootorReisi AS and introduced the Lux Express brand in 2008.

 In 2010, the company left the Eurolines network and added a cheaper brand called "Simple Express".

 In February 2020, the first case of the COVID-19 pandemic in Estonia was a passenger arriving on a Lux Express bus from Riga.

 In June 2023, the company ordered 27 Scania Irizar i6S buses.
 The first 10 buses from the order were delivered in July 2023.